Get your EIN in as fast as 7 business days. Apply now for $49

 Mail — Form SS-4 (4-6 Weeks)

 Mail your completed Form SS-4 to: Internal Revenue Service, Attn: EIN Operation, Cincinnati, OH 45999.
 Processing takes 4-6 weeks.
-This is the slowest method.
-See apply by mail.
+This is the slowest free method and suits applicants with no deadline.

 Why Pay?